 Twin pregnancies with a viable fetus and a molar pregnancy

 - The pregnancy should be allowed to proceed if the mother wishes, following appropriate counselling.

-- The probability of achieving a viable baby is 40% and there is a risk of complications such as pulmonary embolism and pre-eclampsia.
+- The probability of achieving a viable baby is poor (around 25%) and there is a high risk of complications such as premature delivery and pre-eclampsia.

-- There is no increased risk of developing persistent GTD after such a twin pregnancy and outcome after chemotherapy is unaffected.
+- There is no increased risk of developing persistent GTD after this type of molar pregnancy and outcome after chemotherapy is unaffected.

 UK (Charing Cross Hospital) protocol for surveillance after hydatidiform mole

 - Two-weekly serum and urine samples until hCG concentrations are normal.

 - After hCG levels return to normal, monthly urine hCG testing.
 This continues for six months from evacuation if levels have normalised within eight weeks; if not, monitoring continues for six months from when levels became normal.